 - Jaylen Waddle (Pracitally Undrafted) – Finished 13th Among WRs with 245.8 PPR Fantasy Points – He beat studs like Chris Godwin, DK Metcalf, and CeeDee Lamb in Fantasy Points!

 These are a few practical examples but there are many more and this happened every single year!
 This is why Fantasy Football Rankings cannot be trusted and don’t work, and why I created the 16 Rounds Draft Solution.
-I wanted people to win and avoid potential pitfalls of the mainstream consensus rankings that don’t work.
+I wanted people to win and avoid the potential pitfalls of the mainstream consensus rankings that don’t work.

 So the takeaway here is to study the depth charts and look for young talented WRs that have ace QBs throwing them the ball.
 You can get value in drafts every single year and as there is a ton of depth at this position and a lot of young players tend to emerge each and every year.
 Do not waste an early draft pick on a WR.